 They also significantly alter their appearance and lifestyle, thereby giving the impression that enlightenment transforms an individual completely.
 And then, they promise to show you the path but add conditions and prescribe many impracticable rules.

-Naturally then, most unsuspecting folk come to believe that enlightenment is some extraordinary phenomenon that is out of reach for ‘ordinary’ people—it requires giving up daily life and everything associated with it.
+Naturally then, most unsuspecting folk come to believe that becoming enlightened is some extraordinary phenomenon that is out of reach for “ordinary” people—it requires giving up daily life and everything associated with it.
 This idea of enlightenment makes them feel inferior.

 If you, like many, have fallen for the idea that spiritual awakening is reserved for a chosen few and requires one to go to the Himalayas and spend years meditating, it’s time to open your eyes.

-Allow me to share what I have come to understand about enlightenment:
+Allow me to share what I have come to understand:

-- Enlightenment is not reserved for a select few.
+- Becoming enlightened is not reserved for a select few.
 It is available to everyone, no matter who you are and what you do for a living.

 - Enlightenment is free of rules and encumbrances and requires nothing of you on the outside, least of all giving up your present lifestyle.

-- Ancient Zen and Buddhist teachings indicate that enlightenment is a silent and inconspicuous phenomenon.
-Enlightenment cannot be defined or described—it is an inner phenomenon that can only be experienced, not understood or expressed.
+- Ancient Zen and Buddhist teachings indicate that enlightenment is silent and inconspicuous.
+It cannot be defined or described—it is an inner phenomenon that can only be experienced, not understood or expressed.
 In fact, even the word enlightenment is a burden because it points to an idea that doesn’t exist tangibly.

 - Lastly, enlightenment transforms an individual—but the change happens within, not without.
 On the outside, your life goes on as before, such that no one else may even sense the change.
 Like Thich Nhat Hanh says, “There is no enlightenment outside of daily life.”

 So, continue to chop, carry, sell, buy, repair, cook, manage, relate—do all that you would in your routine life—on your way to enlightenment.
-When you awaken, you will realise that the world is the same—it is you who has changed.
+And when you awaken, you will realise that the world is the same—it is you who has changed.